 Listerine (and the many copies out there) doesn’t really address plaque & breath problems effectively.
 I don’t recommend them because I feel like they’re a waste of your time and money.
 Especially with something as critical as gingivitis (and periodontitis).

 I would recommend TheraBreath’s mouthwashes any day of the week.
-While they’re a few dollars more, it’s a lot cheaper to do it right the first time with something that actually works and not pay for dental work later like I did.
+While they’re a few dollars more, it’s a lot cheaper to do it right the first time with something that actually works and not pay for dental work later as I did.

 Note that I will say, however, the Fresh Breath Invigorating Icy Mint rinse I have is a bit strong and reminds me of Listerine’s strong flavor.
 So if you’re not a fan of how strong Listerine is I’d recommend a different flavor.
 (The Healthy Gums oral rinse is very mild, though, so that’s not an issue there)